-Individuals seeking to report incidents of sex discrimination, sex-based harassment, or sexual misconduct to the College may do so using any of the following options:
+Individuals seeking to report incidents of discrimination, sexual harassment, sexual misconduct, and retaliation to the College may do so using any of the following options:

-- 1.)
-Utilizing the online reporting form which can be found at WMCC Incident Report Form.
+1.)
+Utilizing the online reporting form which can be found at WMCC Incident Report.
 Reporting via this online form allows the College to reach out to the reporter and/or complainant to request further information, offer supportive measures, and provide information about resolution options.
 This does not oblige a complainant to participate in a resolution process.
 CCSNH strives to respect a complainant's wishes regarding the pursuit of formal resolution procedures unless there appears to be a compelling threat to their or the community's health and/or safety.
 The complainant is largely in control and should not fear loss of privacy by making a report that allows the College to discuss the matter with them and provide supportive measures.
-If an online reporting form is completed anonymously with no identifying information for the complainant, the College's ability to offer supportive measures, appropriately investigate the incident, and/or pursue disciplinary action against the alleged may be limited. - 2.)
-Report, give verbal notice of formal complaint, or file a formal complaint with the Title IX Coordinator.
+If an online reporting form is completed anonymously with no identifying information for the complainant, the College's ability to offer supportive measures, appropriately investigate the incident, and/or pursue disciplinary action against the alleged may be limited.

+File a formal complaint with the Title IX Coordinator.
 Such a report may be made at any time (including non-business hours) by using the telephone number, email address, or mailing address listed for the Title IX Coordinator or any other listed official.
-Directly contact the Title IX Coordinator at the following contact information: Melanie Robbins
+Directly contact the Title IX Coordinator at the following contact information: